Commencement

 Guests will receive a QR code when they enter the Performance Gym, which will also be displayed throughout the gym.
 The QR code links to the Commencement webpage, where a pdf version of the Commencement program can be viewed.
 Each graduate will receive a print copy of the program, and a limited number of additional print copies will be available for guests.

 Our photography partner, Grad Images, will be onsite photographing the ceremony.
 Each student will be photographed as they cross the stage and will also have a graduate portrait taken after crossing the stage.
-Each graduate will receive one complimentary 5 x 7 photograph that will be mailed with the diploma.
 The official site to order additional prints is www.gradimages.com

 The College reserves the right to hold any diplomas for students who may have remaining balances on their student account.
 Please contact the Accounting Office ([email protected]) for further information.